District heating: Low temperature natural or waste heat

 However, recent technical advances allow the use of natural heat pump refrigerants that have very low global warming potential (GWP).
 CO2 refrigerant (R744, GWP=1) or ammonia (R717, GWP=0) also have the benefit, depending on operating conditions, of resulting in higher heat pump efficiency than conventional refrigerants.
 An example is a 14 MW(thermal) district heating network in Drammen, Norway, which is supplied by seawater-source heatpumps that use R717 refrigerant, and has been operating since 2011.
 90 °C water is delivered to the district loop (and returns at 65 °C).
 Heat is extracted from seawater (from 60 ft depth) that is 8 to 9 °C all year round, giving an average coefficient of performance (COP) of about 3.15.
-In the process the seawater is chilled to 4 °C; however, this resource is not utilized.
-In a district system where the chilled water could be utilized for air conditioning, the effective COP would be considerably higher.
+In the process the seawater is chilled to 4 °C; however, this resource is not used.
+In a district system where the chilled water could be used for air conditioning, the effective COP would be considerably higher.

 In the future, industrial heat pumps will be further de-carbonised by using, on one side, excess renewable electrical energy (otherwise spilled due to meeting of grid demand) from wind, solar, etc. and, on the other side, by making more of renewable heat sources (lake and ocean heat, geothermal, etc.).
 Furthermore, higher efficiency can be expected through operation on the high voltage network.